emilyriederer/website/content/post/causal-design-patterns/index.md

 ![](excalidraw-rdd.png)

 Often, in real life and particularly in industry, we violate the "positive probability of treatment throughout the covariate space" assumption required by stratification and propensity score weighting.
-Business and public policy often creates sharp cut-offs (e.g. customer segmentation based on age and spend) with individuals on either side of this cut-off receiving different treatments.
-In such cases, we have no relevant observations to reweight.
+Business and public policy often use strategies that have sharp cut-offs (e.g. customer segmentation based on age and spend) with individuals on either side of this cut-off receiving different treatments.
+In such cases, we have no relevant observations to re-weight.
 However, we can apply a regression discontinuity design to understand the local effect of a treatment at the point of discontinuity.

+**TLDR**: When you have disjoint treated and untreated *individuals* separated by a sharp cut-off, use the arbitrary variation in treatment assignment for those right above or below the cut-off to measure a local causal effect

 **Motivating Example:**

 -   Customers who have not made a purchase in 90 days are sent a "\$10 Off Your Next Purchase" coupon.
-We can use the sharp cut-off in "days since last purchase" to measure the effect of a coupon on spend in the next year.
-While it's implausible to think that customers who haven't purchased in 10 days are similar to those who have not in 150 days, customers who haven't purchased in 88 days are likely not substantively different than those who have not purchased in 92 days except for the different treatment
+-   We can use the sharp cut-off in "days since last purchase" to measure the effect of a coupon on spend in the next year.
+-   While it's implausible to think that customers who haven't purchased in 10 days are similar to those who have not in 150 days, customers who haven't purchased in 88 days are likely not substantively different than those who have not purchased in 92 days except for the different treatment

 **Approach:**